 People often say there is no point in controlling themselves, because they want to relax and be spontaneous.
 The conflict between spontaneity and the effort to increase the quality of the communication becomes more common as soon as we invest time and energy in that direction.

-My experience shows, and this is easy to recognise amongst most people, that ‘spontaneous’ and automatic reactions, those answers and behaviours that emerge from us before we think things over, almost before we even notice, are most often acquired defense mechanisms, or idioms we learned from our childhood environment – not true and honest reactions that really express who and what we are.
+My experience shows, and this is easy to recognize amongst most people, that ‘spontaneous’ and automatic reactions, those answers and behaviors that emerge from us before we think things over, almost before we even notice, are most often acquired defense mechanisms, or idioms we learned from our childhood environment – not true and honest reactions that really express who and what we are.
 In such cases it is important to learn not to react automatically.
 We need to give ourselves time to feel what is the true answer that comes from our feelings … providing that we have learned to be truthful to ourselves.
 That can be called the true spontaneity.

-Many people are, however, afraid to take the time and not answer immediately, as if they have learned to expect that the other person will utilise this time to ‘outplay’ and ‘defeat’ them in communication.
+Many people are, however, afraid to take the time and not answer immediately, as if they have learned to expect that the other person will utilize this time to ‘outplay’ and ‘defeat’ them in communication.
 The reality is quite the opposite: not only, in many situations, does the other person not have the need for this, but by giving ourselves time we are sending them a message at several levels – first that we care about the outcome of our communication and that we want to carefully think about everything that was said and what we will say, and secondly that we are aware, present and reacting with honest feelings (which automatically means an attitude of self respect).

 Interpreting nonverbal communication